Taitava/obsidian-shellcommands-documentation/Variables/Variables - general principles.md

 ## Escaping special characters in variable values

-When a variable returns a value, all *special characters* in the value are escaped by prefixing them with an *escaping character*, e.g. `>` becomes either `\>` or `` `> ``, depending on [[How to know which shell is used|your shell]].
+When a variable returns a value, all *special characters* in the value are escaped by prefixing them with an *escaping character*, e.g. `>` becomes either `\>` or `` `> ``, depending on [[Shells#How to know which shell is used|your shell]].
 This is done to prevent the special characters from doing unexpected things.
 I'm not an expert in shells or command safety, and this feature may have leaks and bugs.
 I cannot guarantee the escaping to be 100% secure.

 Due to escaping, it's recommended that you do not surround `{{variables}}` in double/single quotes (`"`/`'`).
 Escaped variable values do not need quotes around them.
 Having quotes around them can make `\` escaping characters accidentally visible in your command's output, if your shell is Bash or similar.